- Daily & Weekly newsletters

-In Belgium you pay tax on net remuneration, after social security contributions and after expenses of employment.
+In Belgium you pay tax on net remuneration, after social security contributions and after expenses related to your employment.

-- If you use your own laptop or table, or other office equipment, you can deduct part of these if you use them for work.
+If you use your own laptop or tablet, or other office equipment, you can deduct part of these if you use them for work.
 Larger equipment and office furniture must be depreciated.
-This means that every year you deduct a percentage (e.g. 10% for furniture over ten years, 33.33% for a laptops over three years).
+This means that every year you deduct a percentage (e.g. 10% for furniture over ten years, 33.33% for a laptop over three years).
 And then you have to determine how much is work related.

 If you are renting, check if the rental contract allows this, the landlady has probably forbidden this because she will pay more tax if you deduct part of the rent.

 The cost of clothing isn't allowable unless it is very specific for your job, like overalls or a lab coat.
-Suits and handbags aren't allowable.
+Suits and handbags aren't tax deductible.

 If your employer reimburses you for expenses you paid for him, that reimbursement isn't taxable income, but these expenses aren't allowable either.

-If you are unemployed, you can also deduct some expenses, but there is no allowance.
-Allowable expenses would be your union contribution, the cost of traveling for training, postage stamps for job applications, …
+If you were unemployed in 2022, you can also deduct some expenses, but there is no allowance.
+Allowable expenses would be your union contribution, the cost of travelling for training, postage stamps for job applications…

 V – Pensions